 § 2-442a.
-Law and Bioethics (8270).
+Law and Bioethics (8270)

-(b) Law and Bioethics is an elective course for two or three semester hours of graded credit.

-- (b) The course may be offered as a seminar.
+- (a) Law and Bioethics is an elective course for two or three semester hours of graded credit. - (b) The course may be offered as a seminar.
 When it is a seminar, the instructor shall have the discretion not to give a final examination.
-When not so offered, the instructor shall have the discretion to grade students in this course by a final examination or by a substantive paper that satisfies the Rigorous Writing Requirement set forth in Section 2-501. - (c) Prerequisites for taking the course are Torts I and II, Contracts I and II, and Property I and II. - (d) In publications, the description of the course shall be approximately as follows:
+When not so offered, the instructor shall have the discretion to grade students in this course by a final examination or by a substantive paper that satisfies the Rigorous Writing Requirement set forth in Section 2-501. - (c) Prerequisites for taking the course are Torts, Contracts, and Property. - (d) In publications, the description of the course shall be approximately as follows: